 Allergies

-There are several allergies that are ingested through Iodine remaining a bit controversial.
-There are seafood allergies that attribute to Iodine in earlier times.
-There are medical professionals who believe that the allergies are specifically caused by the inclusion of some other elements present in the seafood and not Iodine.
+Some medical professionals believe that the allergies are specifically caused by the inclusion of some other elements present in the seafood and not Iodine.

 Contrast (injected) iodine